Amici briefs in DeLay v. Texas

 They call it money laundering.

-The Wyoming Liberty Group, in a brief joined by the Center for Competitive Politics, argues that the provisions of the Texas Election Code and Texas Penal Code that were allegedly violated are void for vagueness and, furthermore, are not narrowly tailored to address a compelling governmental interest.
-Both of these mean that the laws violate the First Amendment, and thus the conviction in this appeal cannot stand.
+The Wyoming Liberty Group, in briefs joined by the Center for Competitive Politics, argues that the provisions of the Texas Election Code and Texas Penal Code that were allegedly violated are void for vagueness and, furthermore, are not narrowly tailored to address a compelling governmental interest.
+Both of these mean that the laws violate the First Amendment, and thus the conviction leading to these appeals cannot stand.

 Texas has a proud tradition of protecting free speech in its courts, even when that speech is offensive to some.
 Courts in Texas have previously struck down laws that prohibited erotic material, harassment and vagrancy far too vaguely.
 They did so because when a law is vague, it’s not only easy to violate because ordinary people don’t understand its meaning, it lets the government arbitrarily or discriminatorily enforce the law.
 That’s exactly what happened here: while Tom DeLay and other members of TRMPAC have been burdened under years of litigation, one group that made eight other “money swaps” in Texas around 2002 was never charged with anything.
 The brief also discusses recent court rulings that embrace the use of separate accounts by private organizations (like TRMPAC’s corporate funds accounts and RNSEC’s individual contributions accounts) to ensure that campaign finance laws do not infringe upon protected speech in their effort to combat corruption or its appearance.

 - The Texas Third Court of Criminal Appeals at Austin heard oral arguments in the appeal on October 10, 2012.

 - On September 19, 2013, in a 2-1 decision the court reversed DeLay’s conviction.
 Click here to read the opinion.
 On pages 15-16, the opinion incorporates pages 42-49 of WyLiberty’s brief, specifically recognizing that: